Pakoke/learn-terraform-circleci/README.md

     terraform init
     terraform apply --auto-approve
     ```
-5. Get all the outputs that it shows Terraform at the end of plan.
-You should see something like this
+5. Get all the outputs that it shows Terraform at the end of the apply.
+You should see something like this:
     ```
     AWS_USER_NAME = "xxxx"
     DEFAULT_ACCOUNT_ID = "xxxxxx"